Massachusetts Route 16: Webster to Milford

 Route 16 begins at Routes 12 and 193, not far from the Connecticut border.
 In Webster, along the shore of Lake Chaubunagungamaug, it intersects I-395.

-After passing I-395, the route continues to the northeast, going through Douglas (with a trip through the Douglas State Forest), the Blackstone River Valley National Heritage Corridor, Uxbridge, Mendon, Hopedale, and Milford, where it crosses the Charles River and then passes beneath I-495 {without access}.
+After passing I-395, the route continues to the northeast, going through Douglas (with a trip through the Douglas State Forest), the Blackstone River Valley National Heritage Corridor, Uxbridge, Mendon, Hopedale, and Milford, where it crosses the Charles River and then passes beneath I-495 (without access).

 Milford to Newton

 From I-495, Route 16 goes northeasterly past Holliston and the Elm Bank Reservation in Sherborn.
 The road then crosses into Natick, as Eliot Street, while traveling next to the Dover line, and goes through Wellesley (as Washington Street), where Wellesley College and Babson College are located.
-Entering Newton, the route travels past Lasell College while crossing into Middlesex County.
+The route enters Newton and Middlesex County by crossing over the Charles River.